danieldanielecki/FedEx-Test/README.md

 - Production - deployment to production environment [https://fedex-production.firebaseapp.com](https://fedex-production.firebaseapp.com)
 - Mozilla Observatory to check security on the staging environment.
 This is just a showcase how to include this in the pipeline, to do so Server Side Rendering (SSR) with (for example) Firebase Cloud Functions is required, within this deadline it wasn't possible.

-Update 29.03.2021: unforuntately, to have working `SSR` using `Cloud Functions for Firebase` some changes have been introduced after upgrading the project.
+Update 29.03.2021: unfortunately, to have working `SSR` using `Cloud Functions for Firebase` some changes have been introduced after upgrading the project.
 Now, the SSR has been added, but `ng deploy` (new way of deploying to `Firebase`) doesn't work with CI systems.
 Read more in [Issue#2523](https://github.com/angular/angularfire/issues/2523) and [PR#2327](https://github.com/angular/angularfire/pull/2327).

 3. `Docker`
 4. Monorepository `Nx`